njuptlzf/image-reloader/README.md

 Quickly update kubernetes image based on pull/push mode

 ## Capabilities
 Currently it is used with harbor/webhook cloundevent, watch deployent, statefulset.

+1. Configure the harbor project's webhook
-When harbor pushes an image, it automatically updates resources with the same image prefix
+2. When harbor pushes an image, it automatically updates resources with the same image prefix

 ## Directory structure
 - The `model` directory contains the definition of the data model.